Scott N. Godes Partner

 In addition to his insurance coverage experience inside and outside the courtroom, Scott has significant trial experience on other matters.
 He served as trial counsel on the issues of whether a complainant established a “domestic industry” and public interest issues in a Section 337 investigation of the Tariff Act of 1930 before the ITC.
 His trial and appellate experience in court and before arbitrators and administrative law judges have involved federal government contract bid protest, security clearance revocation, prime and subcontractor dispute, discovery, breach of contract and property damage, and negligence.

-In addition to his insurance coverage experience, Mr. Godes has litigated complex commercial and government contract disputes and business-related torts.
-He has represented protesters and intervenors in bid protests before the U.S. Government Accountability Office (GAO), U.S. Court of Federal Claims and D.C.
-Superior Court.
+Moreover, Scott has represented protesters and interveners in bid protests before the U.S. Government Accountability Office (GAO), U.S. Court of Federal Claims and the Superior Court of the District of Columbia.
 He also has litigated disputes related to teaming agreements between federal contractors in arbitration and contract claims before the Armed Services Board of Contract Appeals (ASBCA).

 Prior to joining the firm, Scott served as in-house counsel to an internet company.

 Co-chair, American Bar Association Cyber Risk & Data Privacy Subcommittee of the Insurance Coverage Litigation Committee

 Co-chair, American Bar Association Computer Technology Subcommittee of the Insurance Coverage Litigation Committee